Look Up Zoning

 Ordinances for Special Use Permits and Planned Development districts

-Approval of a Technical Site Plan by the Planning & Zoning Commission is required prior to the issuance of a building permit for Multi-Family development.
+Approval of a Technical Site Plan by the Planning & Zoning Commission is required prior to the issuance of a building permit for Multi-Family development and drive through windows.
 If the Commission determines that the use complies with the requirements of the Comprehensive Zoning Ordinance and is compatible with he surrounding area, then the technical site plan may be approved.
 City Council approval of the technical site plan is not required in most instances.
 Consult the Comprehensive Zoning Ordinance and the Planned Development District (if applicable) for the zoning requirements.
 These requirements cannot be varied by the Technical Site Plan.

 A Miscellaneous Development request may be submitted for consideration by the Planning and Zoning Commission for the following items: